a-paxton/dual-conversation-constraints/dual-conversation-constraints.md

 ***

-### Create first- and second-order polynomials for surrogate data
+### Create polynomials and center binary variables for surrogate data

-As with the real data, we create first- and second-order orthogonal polynomials for the lag term.

 ```r